Iambizi/JavaScript-30/12 Key Sequence Detection/readme.md

 ```

-Store them in an array and then check everytime it keys up if it matches what you are looking for.
+To sum it up, Store the keys in an array and then check everytime the keys are hit if it matches what you are looking for.